 The Department of Educator Preparation & Leadership offers coursework leading to bachelor's degrees, master’s degrees, graduate certificates, and doctoral degrees.

-Through the full integration of content for general educators with special education, and second language learning, candidates gain knowledge and valued skills that make them highly qualified and marketable.
-Nationally recognized research faculty design and teach undergraduate and graduate courses that prepare educators in curriculum, instruction, assessment, and educational technology with a strong foundation in working with diverse and urban populations.
+Through the full integration of content for general educators with special education and multilingual education, candidates gain knowledge and valued skills that make them highly qualified and marketable.
+Nationally recognized faculty design and teach undergraduate and graduate courses that prepare educators in curriculum, instruction, assessment, and educational technology with a strong foundation in working with diverse populations.

 Career Outlook

-Undergraduate and graduate degrees in elementary secondary and special education are most directly applicable to teaching at the level appropriate to the program emphasis.
-Demand for career-ready educators who have significant clinical experience working with Pk-12 students, and who demonstrate contemporary, best-practice knowledge, skills, and strategies continue to create school-based employment opportunities for UMSL graduates.
+Certified classroom educators are in high demand in the region.
+The need for career-ready educators who have significant clinical experience working with Pk-12 students and who demonstrate contemporary, best-practice knowledge, skills, and strategies continue to create school-based employment opportunities for UMSL graduates.
 As in the past, elementary education graduates are attractive candidates for employment in varied positions that require preparation and training in social and behavioral sciences.
-Positions that serve the general public, such as sales, service, public relations, and general business, are common examples.
-Future expansions of opportunities in schools are tied to population growth, increased specialization of services, and reduction in ratios between professional staff and children served.

-The employment outlook for special education teachers continues to be favorable, as they are in great demand among certain regions of the country.
-In addition to inclusion classroom teaching, graduates are typically employed as resource-room or self-contained classroom teachers, clinical diagnostic personnel, itinerant teachers, educational resource teachers, curriculum and/or behavior specialists, consultants, educational therapists, job coaches, supported employment and sheltered workshop evaluators, and in various supervisory and administrative positions among agencies and schools.
+The employment outlook for special education teachers continues to be favorable, as they are in great demand.
+In addition to inclusive classroom teaching, graduates are typically employed as integrated or self-contained classroom teachers, clinical diagnostic personnel, itinerant teachers, educational resource teachers, curriculum and/or behavior specialists, consultants, educational therapists, job coaches, supported employment specialists, transition to adulthood specialists, and in various supervisory and administrative positions among agencies and schools.
 In combination with related areas of expertise in systems supports, assessment, and educational psychology, for example, many occupations incorporate the skills, interventions knowledge, insights, and programmatic expertise learned in the UMSL Master's Degree of Special Education.

-For their final year-long practicum, teacher candidates are immersed in Studio Schools.
+For their final year-long practicum, teacher candidates are immersed in one of our numerous public, private, and charter partner schools in the St. Louis region.
 These partnering K-12 schools participate in our innovative, collaborative approach to educator preparation.
-Drawing on their studies during carefully sequenced coursework, teacher candidates enter their final two-semester clinical experience as collaborative teams of 6-14 candidates and work in a Studio School.
-In Studio Schools, candidates work with experienced teachers to deepen learning and increase student achievement.
-Rather than being placed as individuals with one cooperating teacher, our candidates work with multiple teachers learning from each one.
-This process is supported and facilitated on-site by a specially trained UMSL clinical educator who leads bi-monthly seminars, conducts observations, and provides candidates with regular feedback to guide their growth.
+This process is supported and facilitated on-site by a specially trained UMSL clinical educator who leads monthly seminars, conducts observations, and provides candidates with regular feedback to guide their growth.

-Teacher candidates inquire deeply into how their students are learning, and use data to inform their instruction.
-All participate in appropriate school and district professional development and school-wide activities, thereby becoming professionals who are part of the fabric of a school, not just a temporary teacher candidate.
+Teacher candidates inquire deeply into how their students are learning and use data to inform their instruction.
+All participate in appropriate school and district professional development and school-wide activities, becoming professionals who are embedded into the fabric of a school, not just a temporary teacher candidate.
 We believe that these community and school-based experiences create educators who understand learning in a broader context.
 In short, graduating educators have experienced an innovative education which prepares them for their future career as educational leaders in our region and beyond.

 Undergraduate degrees: